JSyLucero/comp3061-fork/Lecture topics/5-Cryptography/README.md

 ## Labs

+**Make sure the domain is configured in Windows Server 2012 and Windows 7 client is connected to the domain successfully.
+Please verify before you perform any of the following labs.
+If the domain is not configured, perform lab 1d.**
 5a.
 Encrypting files from the command prompt
 5b.
 Demonstrating encryption security **(prerequisite lab 5a)**
 5c.
 Examining the relationship between EFS and NTFS permissions **(prerequisite lab 5b)**